Network-Initialized Monte Carlo Based on Generative Neural Networks

-Inspired by these developments, we design generative neural networks to approximate the distribution of MC configurations, and find the networks can be directly sampled with complete absence of autocorrelation.
-We demonstrate the powerful fitting ability of the neural networks by successfully generating configurations from which the correct physical observables can be directly measured for both classical $d=2$ Ising model and quantum critical point of $d=2$ fermion Hubbard model.
-In particular, the latter cannot be mapped to a classical model with short-range interactions due to the existence of gapless Dirac fermions, but it can still be successfully captured by the network.
-This suggests our approach can be applied to generic quantum systems including interacting fermionic models.
+Inspired by these recent developments, we design generative neural networks to approximate the distribution of MC configurations, and find the network can provide configurations with complete absence of autocorrelation, thus serving as a good starting point for MCMC with significantly shortened Markov chain.
+We demonstrate the powerful fitting ability of the neural networks by successfully generating configurations from which the correct physical observables can be directly measured after a short Markov chain, as showcased in both the classical $d=2$ Ising model and quantum critical point of $d=2$ fermion Hubbard model.
+In particular, the latter cannot be mapped into a classical model with short-range interactions due to the existence of gapless Dirac fermions, but can still be successfully dealt with by the network.
+This suggests that our approach can be applied to quantum many-body systems, in particular the interacting fermion models.

-Moreover, we design a generic parallel-chain Monte Carlo (PCMC) scheme with the assistance of such neural networks, which ``heals'' the initial bias due to the unthermalized training set of the neural networks and provides very accurate results.
-We find the PCMC scheme with independent samplings can accelerate simulations especially in systems with long autocorrelation time by reducing the thermalization times and long measurement processes due to autocorrelation in traditional MCMC.
+Moreover, we design a network-initialized Monte Carlo (NIMC) scheme with the assistance of such neural networks, which ``heals'' the initial bias due to the unthermalized training set of the neural networks and thus provides very accurate results.
+We find the NIMC scheme with independent samplings can accelerate simulations by reducing the long thermalization time and measurement processes, which is especially important for simulating systems with long autocorrelation time in traditional MCMC.